 It’s amazing that in this day and age were for the most part removed from our food sources.
 Sure I grew up eating meat, willing to bet you did too, however, I had no idea where it was coming from and to be completely honest it wasn’t until recently I started to care.

-Most of us now pay attention to labels on our meat and chicken after seeing the recent food documentaries online (if your not sure what I’m talking about you may want to start here) and if I buy my meat or chicken from the store you better believe it’s going to be the free range, grass fed kind.
-But whats even better then buying this stuff from the store is actually going out and hunting it yourself.
+Most of us now pay attention to labels on our meat and chicken after seeing the recent food documentaries online (if your not sure what I’m talking about you may want to start here) and if I buy my meat or chicken from the store you better believe it’s going to be the free-range, grass-fed kind.
+But what’s even better than buying this stuff from the store is actually going out and hunting it yourself.

 How to Prepare Grouse